-You can avoid the stress and heartache of not being able to find your cat by getting them a cat tracking device.
-Cat trackers come in a variety of options including GPS, radio-trackers (or RFID), and Bluetooth trackers.
-Contrary to the belief of many people, microchips do not have any tracking capabilities.
 All of the cat trackers described here must be attached to either a collar or harness.
 Several research studies have found that the risk of cats getting injured by a collar is highly exaggerated, and your cat is at a much higher risk of becoming lost and never found.
-To reduce any risk, you can attach most trackers to a breakaway collar.
+To reduce the risk of accidental strangulation, you can attach most trackers to a breakaway collar.

 GPS versus Radio-Trackers